Working Groups

 The Future Jobs and Investment Committee

-To manage the coordination of LEEP implementation efforts until the NSW Government’s Future Jobs and Investment Authority is operational, Lithgow City Council has established a Lithgow Jobs and Investment Committee, with invited participation from key LEEP strategic partners including the Net Zero Economy Agency, the NSW Government, the Mining and Energy Union, Centennial Coal, Energy Australia, and the university sector.
-The Future Jobs and Investment Committee is the governing body for the LEEP implementation, supported by the working groups and networks listed on this page.
+To manage the coordination of LEEP implementation efforts until the NSW Government’s Future Jobs and Investment Authority is operational, in 2024 Lithgow City Council established a Lithgow Jobs and Investment Committee, with invited participation from key LEEP strategic partners including the Net Zero Economy Agency, the NSW Government, the Mining and Energy Union, Centennial Coal, Energy Australia, and the university sector.

 Find out more about the Future Jobs and Investment Committee.